How to Get Rid of Lawn Moss

 Control moss by correcting the conditions that invite it.
 Proper maintenance and nutrition invigorate lawn grasses and give them the competitive edge.
 Aerate compacted soil, correct drainage problems and fill low-lying areas.
 Examine irrigation for overwatering and puddling nearby.
 For heavily shaded lawn areas, adjust the surroundings, if possible, to let more sunlight in and let moss know it's not welcome.

 Lawn moss signals that soil pH may be too low for grasses, or that nutrients may be lacking.
 A soil test confirms any problems and recommends remedies.
 Pennington Fast Acting Lime corrects acidic soil conditions and raises pH to ranges that optimize grass growth.
-Restore nutrients with the Pennington UltraGreen lawn fertilizer products suited to your test results.
+Restore nutrients with Pennington Full Season Lawn Fertilizer 32-0-5, to revitalize your soil and keep your lawn grass green.
 With moss controlled and soil corrected, lawn bare spots are ready for restoration.

 By tackling lawn moss with the right products as partners, control becomes simple.
 You can put moss in its place and enjoy a lush, healthy lawn instead.